-After installing 7pace Timetracker (cloud) to your DevOps Services account, the "Time" tab will display on your DevOps Services side menu bar.
-Clicking on this "Time" tab will display the 7pace Timetracker sub-tabs that your administrator set for you, but at the minimum, as a user of Timetracker, you should have access to the "Monthly", "Timesheet" and "Times Explorer" (Personal Data Only) sub-tabs.
-Depending on your permission level (whether or not you are a manager and/or an administrator), the "Approval", "Times Explorer", "Iterations", "Budgets" and "Configuration" sub-tabs may also be available.
+After installing 7pace Timetracker (cloud) to your DevOps Services account, the "7pace Timetracker" menu will display as part of your DevOps Services side menu bar.
+Clicking on this "7pace Timetracker" menu will display the 7pace Timetracker pages that your administrator set for you, but at the minimum, as a user of Timetracker, you should have access to the "Monthly", "Timesheet" and "Times Explorer" (Personal Data Only) pages.
+Depending on your permission level (whether or not you are a manager and/or an administrator), the "Approval", "Times Explorer", "Iterations", "Budgets" and "Configuration" pages may also be available.

 7pace Timetracker supports "Server Side Tracking" – where time tracking takes place on the server and synchronizes over all platforms and devices.
 There is a Web Client built into the DevOps Server and DevOps Services web interface of 7pace Timetracker that allows you to start tracking right from any work item, without any additional action required.